 A take-home message

 Recent socio-technical advancements have highlighted the need for large research teams with diverse skills.
 This has necessitated the growth of professional team infrastructure roles (TIRs) who support research through specialised skills.
-TIRs play an important role in ensuring the success of a research project, but are neglected under current reward and recognition procedures.
+TIRs play an important role in ensuring the success of a research project but are neglected under current reward and recognition procedures.
 We provide three case studies of TIR activities and propose system level changes to recognise TIR contributions.
 Acknowledging the contributions of all research roles will help retain skill and expertise, and lead to collaborative research ecosystems that are better equipped to address complex research challenges.

 1. Introduction

 The social and technological developments of recent decades have reinforced the notion of science as a team-based enterprise.
 As we tackle increasingly complex scientific questions (Coles et al., 2022), we leverage the strengths of diverse research teams, recognising that we cannot solve the significant challenges of our time through isolated endeavours.
 This increased diversity in practice is part and parcel of the Scientific Reform Movement, which seeks to promote the uptake of practices that improve the transparency of the research process (Penders, 2022), as well as to provide recognition for these practises (Coles et al., 2023).
 Reform of academic publication and authorship practices are one route to address such issues, but we see authorship (or contributorship, see Rennie et al., 1997) as a symptom of entrenched inequity, rather than the source of it.
 The Scientific Reform movement should go beyond reformation of publishing and aim instead to address fundamental roots of academic inequity, such as the perceptions of what it means to be a researcher and participate in research.
-In this piece we will explore a broad range of factors which may lead to inequity in the academic workforce, and suggest changes to research systems to improve equitable practices.
+In this piece we will explore a broad range of factors which may lead to inequity in the academic workforce and suggest changes to research systems to improve equitable practices.

 1.1 The emergence of TIRs

-To illustrate the increasingly diverse and team-based approaches to research, consider that over 5,000 named authors across the globe collaborated in the detection of the Higgs Boson at CERN (Castelvecchi, 2015); how successful climate models require expertise in atmospheric physics, soil science, meteorology, and more (Huebner et al., 2017); or the integration of research into artificial intelligence with moral philosophy (Jobin et al., 2019).
+To illustrate the increasingly diverse and team-based approaches to research, consider that over 5,000 named authors across the globe collaborated in the detection of the Higgs Boson at CERN (Castelvecchi, 2015), how successful climate models require expertise in atmospheric physics, soil science, meteorology, and more (Huebner et al., 2017), or the integration of research into artificial intelligence with moral philosophy (Jobin et al., 2019).
 With increasing collaboration and growing research complexity, new specialised roles have emerged to support research processes.
 We call these team infrastructure roles (TIRs), making explicit their structural function in the research process.
 TIRs bring vital expertise to the process of research, but they are not well integrated in traditional academic organisational structures.

 TIRs contributing to the research process include laboratory technicians, project managers, grant officers, finance managers, privacy officers, patent officers, and internal review board members (Heffner, 1979; UKRI, 2023).
 These roles are known collectively as “professional service staff” or “research professionals”.
 Their position in between supporting roles and academic researchers has been referred to as the “third space” (Whitchurch, 2008).
 While some contributions of these roles may appear to be solely bureaucratic, one cannot deny the value of a skilled project manager, finance manager or technician in handling their respective responsibilities.
 We provide some examples of TIRs and their diverse areas of speciality in section 3.
 These examples and perspectives are primarily informed by our academic experience in the US and Europe.
 The challenges, case studies, and changes that we suggest may be less applicable, or necessary, in other contexts.
 For example, low/middle income countries may prioritise other forms of research reform rather than dedicate resources to these types of positions (Bezuidenhout et al., 2017; Bezuidenhout & Chakauya, 2018; Onie, 2020).